qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_scale_bar.rst

    Scale Bar Segments group

-* You can define how many :guilabel:`Segments` will be drawn on the left and on the right side of the ``0`` of the scale bar:
+* You can define the number of :guilabel:`Segments` that will be drawn at the left and right sides of the ``0`` of the scale bar:

   * number of subdivisions of a unique segment on the :guilabel:`Left` side
   * number of segments on the :guilabel:`Right` side